Skip to main content

 2. That the debtor is declared to be in bankruptcy proceedings.

-3. That the debtor is prosecuted for the crime of confiscation of assets
+3. That the debtor is being prosecuted for the crime of concealment of assets

 4. That the obligations have been claimed by the courts or are in litigation or arbitration proceedings, the solution of which depends on their collection.